 Permanent hardness: Permanent hardness is hardness (mineral content) that cannot be removed by boiling.
 It is usually caused by the presence of calcium and magnesium sulfates and/or chlorides in the water, which become more soluble as the temperature rises.
 The use of a Hard Water Filter or a Hard Water Bullet will reduce the hard water deposits and make clean up much easier without the use of chemicals or salt.

-Softening: A water softener works on the principle of an ion exchange in which ions of the hardness minerals are exchanged for sodium , effectively reducing the concentration of hardness minerals to tolerable levels.
+Softening: A water softener works on the principle of an ion exchange in which ions of the hardness minerals are exchanged for sodium, effectively reducing the concentration of hardness minerals to tolerable levels.
 The most common way to condition and treat household water (I'm clearly not saying the best...)is with an ion exchange water softener.
 This unit uses sodium chloride (table salt) to recharge beads made of ion exchange resin that exchange hardness mineral ions for sodium ions.
 Artificial or natural zeolites can also be used.
 As the water passes through and around the beads, the hardness mineral ions are preferentially absorbed, displacing the sodium ions.
 This process is called ion exchange.
 When the bead or sodium zeolite has a low concentration of sodium ions left, it is exhausted, and can no longer soften water.
 The resin is recharged by flushing (often back-flushing) with saltwater.
-The high excess concentration of sodium ions alter the equilibrium between the ions in solution and the ions held on the surface of the resin, resulting in replacement of the hardness mineral ions on the resin or zeolite with sodium ions.
-The resulting saltwater and mineral ion solution is then rinsed away, and the resin is ready to start the process all over again.
+The high excess concentration of sodium ions alters the equilibrium between the ions in solution and the ions held on the surface of the resin, resulting in the replacement of the hardness mineral ions on the resin or zeolite with sodium ions.
+The resulting salt water and mineral ion solution are then rinsed away, and the resin is ready to start the process all over again.
 This cycle can be repeated many times.
-One problem here is that water softeners are being banned in some large city's because of the pollution they create, and more are expected to follow suite.
-Read this report about why Water's softeners are being banned in several large city's in the USA.
+One problem here is that water softeners are being banned in some large cities because of the pollution they create, and more are expected to follow suit.
+Read this report about why Water softeners are being banned in several large cities in the USA.